parsley42/ruby-awstools/README.md

 your AWS CF stacks and configuration, and be managed in an internal repository, similar to what might be done with with `puppet` or `ansible`.

+## Conventions
+To enable intelligent processing and automatic generation, `cfn` uses certain naming conventions in template files:
+* Stack names all have names like **<Something>Stack**, e.g.
+  **SecurityGroupsStack**
+* Names of Outputs are the same as the name of the resource they reference, except in special cases where a single resource generates multiple related outputs
+Failing to adhere to some of these conventions might result in an exception being raised.

 ## Walk-through: creating a VPC+
 This section will walk you through getting started with creating a general-purpose VPC from the sample project.